shadeed/headers-css/readme.md

 # Introducing Headers.css

-![](header-css.jpg)

 I got the idea of designing and implementing a blueprint website header components.
 The reason is that I can pick one and use it for a new project pretty quickly.
 I made 17 headers so far and aiming for more in the coming weeks.
+You can [check them out](https://headers-css.vercel.app/) here.

+![](header-css.jpg)

 While working on them, I tried to focus on the following:

 - Simplicity
 - Fully responsive design